Brian Murphy (Gaelic games)

 Brian Murphy (born 2 February 1952) is an Irish retired dual player of Gaelic football and hurler who played as a corner-back for the Cork senior teams.

-Regarded as one of the greatest dual players of all-time due to his unique distinction of winning All-Ireland medals at minor, under-21 and senior in both codes, Murphy joined the team during the 1971–72 National Hurling League and was a regular member of the starting fifteen in both codes until his retirement after the 1983 hurling championship.
+Regarded as one of the greatest dual players of all-time due to his unique distinction of winning All-Ireland medals at minor, under-21, and senior levels in both codes, Murphy joined the team during the 1971–72 National Hurling League and was a regular member of the starting fifteen in both codes until his retirement after the 1983 hurling championship.
 During that time his hurling honours include three All-Ireland medals, seven Munster medals, three National League medals and two All-Star awards.
 His football honours include one All-Ireland medal, two Munster medals and two All-Star awards.
 Murphy was an All-Ireland runner-up on three occasions.

 At club level Murphy was a four-time All-Ireland medalist with Nemo Rangers GAA.
 In addition to this he has also won six Munster medals and seven county football championship medals.